 tribute to a friend

 This past weekend I went to the celebration of life for a friend of mine's brother.
-I only met him a handful of times, but that was enough to leave a mark.

 He was in the comic book community I had been wanting to be a part of since 2013.
 At that point, I didn't have a comic out.
-Over the next decade, I would try and fail repeatedly to finish a comic.
+Over the next decade, I would try and fail repeatedly to finish a story.
 I had so many ideas swirling around in my head.
 I'd get a few pages out but then ultimately, it would become too daunting, and I would lose motivation.

 My problem was that my ideas were far too grand.
 I needed to start small and give myself a really achievable goal.
 Nothing too difficult to do, nothing that would take years.
 I would be doing all the work myself.
 Writing, drawing, colouring, printing...
 I knew I could do it, being a graphic designer with decent print-shop experience.
 It was just a matter of pushing through the gruelling middle part of the work.
 But all of my story ideas weren't working in a shorter format and I just didn't know how to end them in a satisfying manner.

 It wasn't until my first queer breakup in 2021 that I finally had something.
 A story that was real and easy to tell, because it was true.
 I spent about 9 months developing the artwork, to varying degrees of motivation, but the idea was solid enough to maintain my drive for it.
-Not to mention using the process of bring it to life as a means to deal with what was one of the most painful breakups I'd ever endured.
+Not to mention using the process of bringing it to life as a means to deal with what was one of the most painful breakups I'd ever endured.

 I saw him again at a zine festival that I had applied to vend at, but was thankfully rejected because my book STILL wasn't ready.
 I bought a few of his comics and met his friend and comic book partner.
 I bought a LOT of stuff there that day, but I'm ashamed to admit, I hadn't actually gotten around to reading any of the comics I bought.
 I carried them for 3 moves in boxes, knowing that someday I was going to eventually sit and absorb their hard work.